anshsemwal/Grocery-Visual/README.md

 Outlet Data: Details on outlet locations and sizes.

-Customer Data: Demographic and purchase behavior data for Blinkit customers.
+Customer Data: Demographic and purchase behavior data for customers.

-The data is stored in an Excel file named BlinkIT Grocery Data.xlsx.
+The data is stored in an Excel file named Grocery Data.xlsx.